Earn2Trade Blog

 The Early Life of William Delbert Gann

-Gann was born the son of a farmer in 1878 Texas.
+Gann was born the son of a farmer in 1878 in Texas.
 As the oldest of 10 siblings, he spent most of his youth working on the family farm with little to no formal education.
 He was a self-taught man.
-He learned to read & write from the Bible.
+He learned to read and write from the Bible.
 The cotton warehouses he worked at also taught him a great deal about commodity trading.

-Later he moved to Texarkana, where he got a job at a brokerage firm.
+Later, he moved to Texarkana, where he got a job at a brokerage firm.
 In the meantime, he continued to learn and improve his trading by attending night classes at a business school.
 Around this time, he married his first wife, with whom he had two children.

 W.D.
 Gann & Company